With inboxes groaning daily, is it a wise investment to hire an email copywriter? Well yes, more than ever actually.

 I’ve not got an email list.
 Can you help?

-There are so many platforms these days, free and paid-for.
+There are so many these days, free and paid-for.
 I like MailChimp for a permanently free platform (up to a certain number of subscribers) and Campaign Monitor for a paid service.
-Plug a few words into Google and you’ll find many more to consider.
+Plug a few words into Google and you’ll find many more to learn about.
 Few people have tried them all.

 Can you just tidy up my emails?